by: Vince Dibona

-But you might be wondering where to begin on this journey and what you should start practicing right away.
-Fortunately, there are a few basic guitar chords that every guitarist should know and have under their belt.
-The good news is that once these chords are mastered, you’ll have an endless repertoire of songs at your disposal!
+But, where do you begin?
+Quick answer: start with a few basic guitar chords that every guitarist should know and have under their belt.
+Once you master them, you’ll have an endless repertoire of songs at your disposal!

 What is a Chord?

-But for now, let’s focus on the basic guitar chords that we know sound great and you should begin learning right away.
+For now, let’s focus on the beginner guitar chords that you should begin learning right away.

-The most important basic guitar chords every beginner should know are what we call open chords.
-The term “open” refers to playing strings that do not include any notes that are fretted.
+The most important guitar chords every beginner should know are called open chords.
+The term “open” refers to playing strings that don’t include fretted notes.
 Thus, the strings are left “open” as a result, playing the corresponding pitch that the string was tuned to (i.e. playing an open D string results in playing a D note).

-What Are the Eight Basic Guitar Chords You Need to Learn?
+What Are the Eight Easy Guitar Chords You Need to Learn?

-Among the many open guitar chords, there are eight basic chords you should begin practicing right away.
-We’ll break these chords into two groups: Major chords and Minor chords.
+We’ll break these basic open guitar chords into two groups: Major chords and Minor chords.

 Major chords have a characteristically happier, brighter sound, while minor chords tend to have a sadder, more melancholic quality.
-You don’t need to understand the reasons behind how or why these chords are constructed to sound the way they do right now (an expert guitar teacher can help with this).
-However, being aware of the tonal differences between these groups is essential.
+You don’t need to understand the reasons behind how or why these chords are constructed to sound the way they do right now.
+But if you’re curious, an expert guitar teacher can walk you through it as you get better at this new craft.

 Major Open Chords

-Let’s first take a look at the five major basic guitar chords of the group.
+Let’s take a look at the five major basic guitar chords of the group.
+These are:

 C Major